felixhageloh/uebersicht-widgets/README.md

 ### screenshot

+> IMPORTANT: make sure your screen shot is 258x160px (516x320px for hi-res).
+Otherwise it will get scaled, squashed and/or squeezed in the widgets gallery.

 An image file in any web format you like, showing a screen shot of your widget.
 Currently, screen shots are displayed at 258x160px.
 For best results you can provide a 516x320px image for retina resolution.

 #### Still have questions?
 You can start by checking existing widgets for examples.